Context-self contrastive pretraining for crop type semantic segmentation: Context-Self Contrastive pre-training

 \subsection{Interpreting the sliding window parameters}

 We note two ways in which the values of the sliding window parameters $w_d$, $w_r$ affect training.
 First, they introduce a trade-off between the difficulty of fitting positive and negative pairs.
 Small $w_d$, $w_r$ values result in comparing locations that are closer together making it easier to recognise positive pairs and harder for negative pairs, the other way being the case for large window size and dilation values.

 This can be seen in Fig.\ref{fig:acc_per_loc} where we plot the mean prediction accuracy w.r.t. the location on the sliding window.
 We assume a positive prediction if the calculated affinity is greater than a specified threshold.
 We note how the accuracy is shown to be lower for positive pairs the farther away from the center of the sliding window and larger for negative pairs.

 Secondly, they affect the statistics of the generated labels.
 Small $w_d$, $w_r$ values results in comparing locations that are more likely to belong to the same object resulting in a higher proportion of positive pairs.
 Class imbalance in class-agnostic ground truths - in favour of positive pairs - has been identified as a key issue.
-This effect is more pronounced for high resolution outputs with fewer distinct objects, in which case we have found it beneficial to increase $w_d$, $w_r$ and reduce $\lambda$.
+This effect is more pronounced for high resolution outputs with fewer distinct objects, in which case

+we have found it beneficial to increase $w_d$, $w_r$ and reduce $\lambda$.
 We note the option of applying eqs.(\ref{csl_s}, \ref{attnl_s}) at a stride $w_s$ to reduce the amount of computation in high resolution outputs.
-This reduces the attention complexity by a factor of $w_s^2$ to $\mathcal{O}(\frac{HWhw}{w_s^2})$ compared to the non-strided case.
+This subsampling reduces the spatial dimensions of the feature map, and by extent the attention complexity, by a factor of $w_s^2$ to $\mathcal{O}(\frac{HWhw}{w_s^2})$ compared to the non-strided case.
 Finally, for some special case of parameters $w_r>1$, $w_s>1$ some locations $(i, j)$ are never used for calculating $\mathbfcal{S}$, facilitating a more efficient implementation.
 This is further elaborated in Appendix \ref{appendix_cscl_implementation}.